 A humanist approach and empathy, paying close attention to the actors and the involvement of representatives of the community representative, documenting all agreements that are known by the community, identifying and liaising with institutions that could potentially support program for community development.
 Therefore, the main recommendations from the results of this study are that the company immediately drew up a social management plan.
-General checkout parties and the public key figure.
+General checkout process can be started by building bridges of effective communication with the parties and the public key figure.